 District of Columbia

-Stephen was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Real Estate Law.
+Stephen was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 and 2021 in the field of Real Estate Law.
 Stephen has been listed in Best Lawyers since 2020.

 Stephen is a member of the District of Columbia and New York State Bar Associations, as well as the American Bar Association’s Forum on Affordable Housing and Community Development Law.